zeux/meshoptimizer/README.md

 You should first optimize your mesh for vertex cache (to get the optimal triangle order), and then optimize the result for vertex fetch (which keeps the triangle order but changes the vertex data) for maximum efficiency.

-The vertex cache optimization algorithm is capable of optimizing for overdraw by splitting the mesh into clusters and reordering them using a heuristic that tries to reduce overdraw.
+Additionally the library provides a way to optimize the mesh for overdraw by splitting the mesh into clusters and reordering them using a heuristic that tries to reduce overdraw.
 The heuristic needs access to vertex positions.

 ## Vertex cache optimizer